 —1st Corinthians 6:9-20

 The fear of God is key to perfecting holiness.
 Our God is a consuming fire.
 Jesus said fear God, who is able to destroy both body and soul in hell.
 View the testimonies of hell here.
 Do not shun the preaching, teaching, and testimonies of hell, for it is a good thing for you to fear hell.
 Wide is the road to hell and many will walk it.
 There’s a hell to shun and a heaven to gain.
 Keep your eyes on the prize (eternal life in kingdom come) and let the fear of God keep you on the straight and narrow child of God, for eternity hangs in the balance.
 Hell is real.
 You don’t want to end up there.
-The fear of hell will keep you on the straight and narrow and it will gain you compassion from Him who is able to destroy both body and soul in hell.
+Let the fear of the LORD move you to depart from evil.
+The fear of the LORD will gain you compassion from Him who is able to destroy both body and soul in hell.
 The LORD looks upon with compassion those who tremble at His word.
 Always remember that God has compassion on those who fear Him.
-The angel of the LORD encamps around those that fear Him and delivers them (PSALM 34:7).
+The angel of the LORD encamps around those that fear Him and delivers them.

 So in summary on how to deal with your flesh, here are some guardrails against sin for you sons of God in your journey to the holy mount of Zion: